 UT-PIC interns have access to numerous resources.
 Funding for travel within the state of Utah is provided in order for interns to complete required training experiences.
 Assessment and other training materials are provided by each training site, and additional materials that may be needed may be purchased using Consortium funding with Training Committee approval.
 Each intern additionally has access to administrative and IT support through their primary training site.

 The consortium currently offers four full time positions:

-1. Dixie State University Counseling Center - 1
+1. Dixie State University Booth Wellness Center - 1

 2. Intermountain Healthcare - Sevier Valley Clinic - 1